grkopiec/BookshopFE/README.md

 npm update
 bower update
 ```
-When all commands passed then project should be done and project can be open in preffered ide
+When all commands passed then project should be done and project can be open in preferred ide

 #### Run project

-To run project in command protompt run this command
+To run project in command prompt run this command

 ```code
 gulp